nickwinder/illness-to-ultra/content/blog/trainingPlan.md

 Obviously this means rest.
 It does not mean sit all day, but it will certainly mean a reduced work load.
 A little bit of walking around town, but just being mindful not to over excerpt yourself.

 ## Future
 As of now, I have actually completed these first 4 weeks of training and I'm really glad to say they have gone very well.
 I'm injury free, other than a few small niggles, but nothing that will stop me.
 Between the 2 threshold sessions I managed to shave off 6 seconds/km which is very substantial and generally I'm feeling much better.
-Day to day, I feel far from the illness I had 5 months ago and hopefully onwards a upwards scale.
+Day to day, I feel far from the illness that started 5 months ago and hopefully I'll continue on this projection.

 The next 4 weeks are roughly the same as you've seen above only upping the distances.
-1 of the weeks I will be running 4 times, which will be interesting to see how my body reacts in terms of any inflammation etc. And at the end of this cycle I should be at 15km for my long run.
+1 of the weeks I will be running 4 times, which will be interesting to see how my body reacts in terms of any inflammation etc. And at the end of this cycle I should be at  around 15km for my long run.

 [HR Training]: /content/blog/hrTraining.md
 [Introduction]: /content/blog/intro.md
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYyMDc1NTE1XX0=
+eyJoaXN0b3J5IjpbLTE1NDU4OTgwXX0=
 -->